FACTS ABOUT FENTANYL

 Above all else, keep in mind that any pill or powder drug not prescribed by a doctor may contain fentanyl.
 Learn how to respond accordingly:

-Know the signs of an overdose: Loss of consciousness, unresponsiveness, irregular breathing, and inability to speak are a few of the signs to look out for.
+Know the signs of an overdose: Loss of consciousness, pinpoint pupils, unresponsiveness, irregular breathing, and inability to speak are a few of the signs to look out for.

 Carry naloxone: Naloxone (also referred to as Narcan) is a life-saving opioid reversal medication.
 It commonly comes in the form of a nasal spray.
 Some states and cities are making it available for free.
 Find naloxone near you and learn how to administer it.